Shanquella Robinson's mom knows why her daughter is dead, but says U.S. officials won't act

 “The U.S. Department of Justice generally does not confirm, deny or otherwise comment on the existence or non-existence of requests for apprehension from foreign governments,” Nicole Navas Oxman, a spokesperson for the department, told Yahoo News in an email.

-But Attorney Robinson questions whether the case was ever a priority for U.S. officials, particularly in contrast to the federal agency’s response to four Americans kidnapped in Mexico last month and its subsequent fervor to solve the case — including a $50,000 reward.
+But attorney Robinson questions whether the case was ever a priority for U.S. officials, particularly in contrast to the federal agency’s response to four Americans kidnapped in Mexico last month and its subsequent fervor to solve the case — including a $50,000 reward.
 She said that case alone is evidence of a protocol in such cases that isn’t being followed in the Shanquella Robinson investigation.

 But experts say extradition remains on the table.

-The prosecutors’ decision to not file charges shouldn’t affect possible extradition, according to Stephen Ward, an assistant professor of criminal justice at Belmont Abbey College.
+The prosecutors’ decision not to file charges shouldn’t affect possible extradition, according to Stephen Ward, an assistant professor of criminal justice at Belmont Abbey College.

 “When an extradition request is made, that’s simply asking the jurisdiction that receives the request for the police to pick this person up and turn them over to us,” Ward, a retired assistant district attorney in Mecklenburg County, told the Charlotte Observer.
 “We do that all the time between states here in the United States and extradite with other countries.